About Me…

 Typically (though not always) men experience their most inexplicable emotions leading up to the proposal.
 After it has been accepted, they are anxious to complete the necessities and get on with life together.
 But women often experience these same emotions and more leading up to the wedding.

 Sometimes seemingly small decisions will have great significance – even when it can’t be explained why these are so difficult and important.
-Remember Sir, if you encounter such turbulence: say “yes, dear” and don’t make the situation worse.
-Be your bride’s resource and always her encourager!
+Remember Sir, if you encounter such turbulence: say “yes, dear” and don’t make the situation more awkward.
+Be your bride’s best encourager!